Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

 This is how you replace shame with evidence.

 Perfectionism gets personal fast.
-Here’s what it looks like once it leaves the abstract and starts living in your calendar.
+Here's what it looks like once it leaves the abstract and starts living in your calendar.
+The names below are composites drawn from real coaching clients, with details changed for privacy.

 Rule: “If I don’t know everything, I’ll fail.”